digitalocean/terraform-provider-digitalocean/website/docs/d/images.html.md

 based on a snapshot), with the ability to filter and sort the results.
 If no filters are specified, all images will be returned.

-This datasource is useful if the image in question is not managed by Terraform or you need to utilize any of the image's data.
+This data source is useful if the image in question is not managed by Terraform or you need to utilize any of the image's data.

 Note: You can use the [`digitalocean_image`](/docs/providers/do/d/image.html) data source to obtain metadata